 This feeling and hesitation are natural but they do not act in your favour.
-Many times, firms and organisations benefit from such feelings and manage to continue paying less even while their employees deserve more for their efforts.
-You must understand these tactics of the organisation.
+Many times, firms and organizations benefit from such feelings and manage to continue paying less even while their employees deserve more for their efforts.
+You must understand these tactics of the organization.
 You should also know exactly when to ask for a raise.

 When to Ask for a Raise at Work?